-The exam is a 3 hours written exam.
-The exam is assessed according to the learning objectives for the Applied
+The exam is a 4-hour written exam at VIA University College and assignments will be available at the start of the exam.
+Answers are uploaded to Wiseflow.
+The exam is assessed individually according to the learning objectives for the course Applied statistics, STAV2.

-Statistics course, STAV1.